5g-media/FaaS-VIM-Exercises/exercise4/README.md

 ## Exercise Description

-We modified `hello_world.py` to handle name parameter.
+In this exercise, we will learn how to modify our hello world application to handle parameters.